Demolition work continues on former Toys R Us - NewsBreak

 Bridge work expected to extend into February

-Work on the bridge over Boone Lake on U.S. Highway 11E/19W is behind schedule and likely will extend into February, according to a Tennessee Department of Transportation spokesman.
+JOHNSON CITY — Work on the bridge over Boone Lake on U.S. Highway 11-E/19-W is behind schedule and likely will extend into February, according to a Tennessee Department of Transportation spokesman.
 An earlier projection had the work scheduled for completion in November.

-ELIZABETHTON — In order to meet future needs for transportation and mobility, cities must begin planning to meet those needs now.
-While such planning is important, it is also costly.
-Elizabethton has been fortunate enough to win a $175,000 Transportation Planning Grant from the Tennessee Department of Transportation during...

 Johnson City Press